ScriptureExamined/NovawrightStudios/_posts/2026-03-23-the-hidden-cost-of-just-one-more-feature-in-game-development.md

 - edge case handling
 - integration with existing systems

-What starts as a simple addition becomes a web of dependencies.

-And that’s where the real cost lives.
+What starts as a simple addition becomes a web of dependencies, and that’s where the real cost lives.

 ---